Matawai waha kōpū

-This is why free cervical screening is offered every three years for wāhine aged between 25 and 69.
+Regular cervical screening is one of your best protections against cervical cancer.
+This is why free routine cervical screening is available to wāhine aged between 25 and 69.

 Te Piki Oranga has a lead role in supporting women to undertake regular cancer screening.
 We do this by: